Feminization laryngoplasty: Modern technique

 The concept of feminization laryngoplasty originated from the open laryngoplasty technique proposed by cosmetic surgeon Somyos Kunachak.
 The first operation was then performed by James P. Thomas in 2003.
 As opposed to previous efforts, feminization laryngoplasty results in a more significant and long-lasting pitch increase along with a more feminine voice quality.
 The function of cricothyroid muscle is also preserved, allowing the use of the falsetto range when needed.
 In addition, compared to other surgeries, feminization laryngoplasty could be undergone as one single surgery for thyroid chondroplasty to reduce the prominence of the "Adam's apple", while the other solutions had to perform chondroplasty separately.

 The first few surgeries were performed under local anesthesia.
 However, general anesthesia is now preferred over local anesthesia to prevent patients from attempting to talk during the surgery, which may lead to complications such as the tearing of sutures.

 Procedure

 Presurgical management

 Before the operation, antibiotics such as clindamycin and ceftriaxone are administered intravenously to reduce surgical infection.
 Dexamethasone is also given to reduce edema.

-To better anaylze the change in voice pitch and quality after the surgical operation, voice recordings are also taken before and after the laryngoplasty.
+To better analyze the change in voice pitch and quality after the surgical operation, voice recordings are also taken before and after the laryngoplasty.